mdlee/switchingStrategies/README.md

 # switchingStrategies
-MATLAB and JAGS code for inferring switches in decision-making strategies in multi-attribute choice tasks
+MATLAB and JAGS code for inferring switches in decision-making strategies in multi-attribute choice tasks.

-Currently has data from Walsh and Gluck ...